 Drink Too Much Water?

-International Exercise-Associated Hyponatremia Consensus Development Conference* to create a set of guidelines for drinking water safely when exercising.
+In response to these reports, a group of 17 international experts met at the International Exercise-Associated Hyponatremia Consensus Development Conference* to create a set of guidelines for drinking water safely when exercising.
 The bottom line recommendation?
 Drink only when you’re thirsty.
 Since we at Lyte Balance are all about using the body’s cues to help us be healthy, this is good advice.
 However in the current state of health information overload and our tendency to ignore or distrust our senses...how in tune are you with your thirst?

 The EAH problem is an example of the hazards of one size fits all health advice.
 We drink because the standard wisdom has been to drink whether we’re thirsty or not – the 8 cups of water a day mantra.
 For those who have become accustomed to drinking a set amount of water each day no matter what, the seemingly simple advice to drink when you’re thirsty can seem confusing.